Fast food restaurant manager

-Fast food restaurant managers are responsible for ensuring the smooth running and financial success of their fast food outlet
+Fast food restaurant managers are responsible for the smooth running and financial success of their fast food outlet

-As a fast food restaurant manager, you'll oversee the day-to-day operations of the fast food venue, or venues, that you manage.
+As a fast food restaurant manager, you'll oversee the day-to-day operations of the fast food venue or venues that you manage.
 This includes financial and staff management, adhering to health and safety rules and ensuring customer satisfaction.

 The role has a strong hospitality element, and you'll need to ensure that the restaurant delivers high-quality food and drink and good customer service.
 You'll also undertake or supervise activities related to marketing and sales.